 Any books provided to either Brother may be shared with the other and/or their spouse for the purpose of obtaining a review.
 Review copies should not be sent until the request has been accepted by reply email.
 An accepted request does not guarantee a review, or a favorable review.
 We can and will critique, but we will always strive to be specific in that criticism.
 If a book is reviewed it will be posted here, a link shared on Facebook and Twitter, and abbreviated reviews posted to Goodreads, Amazon, Barns&Noble, and Kobo.

-Please include a brief description of the book you’re requesting to be reviewed.
-Be sure to include any specific information in regards to a time frame or schedule that needs to be met, like the release date for example.
+Please include a brief description of the book you’re requesting to be reviewed (sample chapters are acceptable too).
+Be sure to include any specific information in regards to a time frame or schedule that needs to be met, such as the release date or embargoes.
 Also, don’t forget to mention why you think we might be interested in your book.
 Similar books we’ve already reviewed or dragons are good examples of that.

 Requests should be sent via email or the contact form below.

 Robert lives in the United States and is currently accepting review requests for ARC’s, and backlists from publishers/publicists, authors, and self-published authors.

 - Hardcopies are preferred, but eBooks in EPUB or MOBI are perfectly acceptable.
 Middle-grade, YA, and Adult audiences, and Novella or larger only.

 - Favorite genres are Science Fiction and Fantasy which include: Dystopian, Post-/Apocalyptic, Futurist, Military, Hard-Science, Space Opera, Cerebral, Adventure, Epic, High Fantasy, Dragons, Saga, and the occasional Comedy or Thriller.